 Finding satisfying options for art-related careers.

-To begin, I would never discourage someone who has the passion and wants to become a full-time artist to choose otherwise.
-It is a unique, noble and worthy way to make a living.
+First, I would never discourage someone who has a passion and wants to become a full-time artist to choose otherwise.
+It is a unique, noble, and worthy way to make a living.
 That said, as with all entrepreneurial endeavors, going full-time is challenging.

 Success as a full-time artist is complicated.